Skip to main content

 You see bureaucrats who have held whatever position they desired throughout their lives, yet they don't mind cribbing about not getting what they deserved.
 You see industrialists who have got so much money, yet they compare themselves with others and don't hesitate to say the others have got much more than they do.
 You see so many people who have so many loving people around them, yet they will irritate everybody and keep complaining that they are not being loved.
 That seems to be quite inexplicable.
 Why would somebody create a mental story of being unhappy despite having everything?

 Happiness is always a product of love and freedom.
 It is because love and freedom are the two most fundamental expressions of consciousness.
 Consciousness is one field that is spread all around.
 Every other phenomenon, including time and space, takes birth from consciousness.
 That's why there are two fundamental attributes of consciousness: love and freedom.
 When we love somebody or something, we feel connected to that person or that thing.
 When love grows, we feel one with that person or thing.
-When a child falls ill, the mother naturally wakes throughout the night.
+When a child falls ill, the mother naturally keeps awake throughout the night.
 The child's pain is transmitted to the mother naturally.
 That's because the mother feels one with the child.
 Similarly, people like Mahatma Gandhi feel a sense of oneness with the entire nation, and that's why they sacrifice their lives for the people of their country.

 Similarly, consciousness is free and not bound by anything.
 When a scientist explores the deepest secrets of nature, he wants to experience freely.
 An astronaut wants to walk freely in space.
 All of us have a fundamental drive for freedom, and we have been sacrificing our lives for it since time immemorial.
 Socrates decided to drink poison rather than give up his freedom of speech.
 Meera decided to leave the family rather than giving away his freedom to love Krishna as her husband.
 People gave their lives for India's freedom struggle, and their sacrifice inspires all of us even today.